 The South-West was another three week expedition.
-Although fewer destinations than Kent, each would take me further away from London, so it made sense to treat them as one trip.
+Although fewer stopovers than Kent, each would take me further away from London, so it made sense to treat them as one long trip.
 I had some accommodation more-or-less confirmed, so I loaded up and set out.

 My initial destination was Sidmouth, staying nearby in my third caravan of the trip.
-When Turner painted Sidmouth, he had the advantage of a big standing stone in the harbour, lashed by the waves to depict.
-Alas, by the time I turned up, the lashing waves had done their bit, it had long since fallen over and disappeared leaving me with an unbroken horizon line out to sea and a bunch of retired folk in deckchairs eating ice-creams in the other direction.
-Or huddled in the lee of the bus shelters as the rain slanted across the promenade on the day that I arrived.
+When Turner painted Sidmouth, he had the advantage of a big standing stone in the harbour, lashed by the waves, to depict.
+Alas, by the time I turned up, the lashing waves had done their bit, it had long since fallen over and disappeared, leaving me with an unbroken horizon line out to sea and a bunch of retired folk in deckchairs eating ice-creams in the other direction.
+Or else huddled in the lee of the bus shelters, as the rain slanted across the promenade on the day that I arrived.

 Happily, these often anthropomorphic rocks still abound in the area, a natural indication of continuous wear and erosion, all indicating the land’s former state as a desert, too.
 Sea-stacks soon became the subject of a series of paintings – a welcome chance to use up some red oxide paint, too.
 Their tones changed with the hours and I stood in one spot and painted three panels in succession to try to capture the light.
 I even hired a small motor boat to explore the possibilities of painting them from the water, a risky business in a choppy sea, trying to avoid pitching the pochade box or my iPad into the ocean as the boat rode the swell.
 A couple of sketches resulted, but next time I’ll get a driver.
 It was then I discovered the greater thrill of pointlessly zooming along the waves at top speed – it certainly cured the sea-sickness that was immediately induced every time I bent over to pick up a brush!

 (BTW Glass chopping blocks.
 Discuss.
-What are they all about – every ‘van I stayed in had glass chopping blocks.
-OK I know most people use them to stand the sliced bread on, but cooking became a challenge.
-I’d wince slightly as I chopped any food up as it invariably resulted in ringing gunshots of sound in the enclosed kitchen space, the dangerously blunt serrated knife skewing wildly through the vegetable of choice, missing my remaining fingers and slamming into the glass board.
+What are they all about?
+Every ‘van I stayed in had glass chopping blocks.
+OK, I know most people use them to stand the sliced bread on, but cooking became a challenge.
+I’d wince slightly as I chopped any food up, as it invariably resulted in ringing gunshots of sound in the enclosed kitchen space, the dangerously blunt serrated knives skewing wildly through the vegetable of choice, missing my remaining fingers and slamming into the glass board.
 Again.
 Of course there won’t be splinters, I’m sure it’s not that sort of glass…)

-Luckily I was staying near the old docks, a handful of huge Victorian era warehouses with sliding doors, in an unmodernised row of terraced streets so far neglected by the fashionable property developers.
-This was an easy walk to the Barbican, the remaining old part of town where in days gone by pilgrims departed, Beagles provisioned and marines glowered from the ramparts.
+Luckily I was staying near the old docks, a handful of huge Victorian-era warehouses with sliding doors, in an unmodernised row of terraced streets, so far neglected by the fashionable property developers.
+This was an easy walk to the Barbican, the remaining old part of town from where, in days gone by, pilgrims departed, Beagles provisioned and marines glowered from the ramparts.
 The Citadel, a huge fortification overlooking the Sound, dominates the skyline and the harbour frontage, with the red and white lighthouse on the hillside nearby.

 As ever, I set out from Plymouth in good time, determined to enjoy the ride through the smaller roads around the coast.
 I dawdled along the quiet country streets, down winding lanes, through sleepy countryside, the only sound to be heard for miles – and it could be heard for some miles, I’ve little doubt, as a mysterious backfiring from the rear cylinder of the bike had been bugging me whenever I slowed down quickly; it probably sounded like a shotgun robbery in the High St, but it was always behind me by then… Still, I reasoned, everybody needs a little fear sometimes. …

-Falmouth turned out to be a small piece of perfection to end on.
-The end of a long journey and out at the farthest point West that I’d ever been – Wales was way behind me by then, even by Plymouth, something I’d wondered at on the journey.
-Following the A-road into town practically landed me at the front door of the flat at the foot of the Penndennis peninsula – with a shipbuilding yard just out the back door.
+Falmouth turned out to be a small piece of perfection, to end on.
+The final part of a long journey and out at the farthest point West that I’d ever been – Wales was way behind me by then, even by Plymouth, something I’d wondered at on the journey.
+Following the A-road into town practically landed me at the front door of the apartments, at the foot of the Penndennis peninsula – with a shipbuilding yard just out the back door.

 Just across the bay was Mt Mawes, a pretty village dominated by its strategically-placed hill-fort guarding the approaches to Falmouth.
 Being the intrepid sailor now, I stepped lightly onto the ferry and we set out.
-As soon as I arrived I realised that this castle was the view that Turner had used, not from up on Penndennis Castle as I’d always idly assumed.
-But I soon found the view I wanted, right alongside the quay, looking across the water at Penndennis receding into the blue-grey distance – the light was perfect, the rain and spray from breaking waves not causing too many problems with the painting kit, so I set down everything as quickly as possible.
+As soon as I arrived, I realised that this castle was the view that Turner had used in his view entitled Falmouth, not Penndennis Castle as I’d always idly assumed.
+But I soon found the setting I wanted, right alongside the quay, looking across the water at Penndennis receding into the blue-grey distance – the light was perfect, the rain and spray from breaking waves not causing too many problems with the painting kit, so I set down everything as quickly as possible.

 And so I ended up at The Lizard, looking out at cormorants dancing on razor-like rocks that jutted out from the majesty of the ocean, painting from high up over the ruins of an old boat shed and slipway.
 The Lizard King, Mr Lizard, that’s me!